Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Analysis

 \subsection{Quality of Synthesized Environments}

-We evaluate synthesized environments based on two critical criteria for scalable agentic RL: \emph{quality} (tasks are executable with coherent schema and tool interfaces) and \emph{diversity} (training does not collapse to near-duplicate environments).
+We evaluate synthesized environments along three axes that are crucial for agentic RL training: \emph{quality} (tasks are executable with coherent environment), \emph{difficulty} (synthesized tasks bring new information), and \emph{diversity} (training does not collapse to near-duplicate environments).

-\myparagraph{Quality.} Table~\ref{tab:ana_quality} reports LLM-as-a-Judge scores on Task Feasibility (whether tasks are executable within the environment), Data Alignment (whether the data schema is coherent with the task), and Toolset Completeness (whether the toolset is complete and usable), where \synth consistently outperforms EnvScaler, indicating stronger end-to-end consistency from tasks $\rightarrow$ database $\rightarrow$ interface.
-Despite our environments containing roughly 3x more code than those generated by EnvScaler (see Table~\ref{tab:bench_cmp}), this increase in scale results in only a moderate rise in bugs, highlighting effective scalability.
-Both methods exhibit implementation issues at this scale, manual inspection on our environments attributes 44\% of bugs to not handling edge input cases and 14\% to operations conflicting with database constraints.
-During RL training, the environment error rate consistently remains low, around 4\%, indicating overall reliability and usability of our environments. \synth yields fewer blocked tasks than EnvScaler, which is critical for RL because blocked tasks truncate exploration and inject systematically incorrect negative signals.
-To mitigate such imperfect environment issue, we design \texttt{Environment Error} reward in Sec.~\ref{sec:verification_synthesis}.
+\myparagraph{Quality.} Table~\ref{tab:ana_quality} reports LLM-as-a-Judge scores on Task Feasibility, Data Alignment, and Toolset Completeness, where \synth consistently outperforms EnvScaler under both GPT-5.1 and Claude-4.5-Sonnet judges, indicating stronger end-to-end consistency from tasks $\rightarrow$ database $\rightarrow$ interface.
+Despite our environments containing roughly 3x more code than those generated by EnvScaler (Table~\ref{tab:bench_cmp}), this increase in scale results in only a moderate rise in bugs, highlighting effective scalability.
+Both methods exhibit implementation issues at this scale: manual inspection on our environments attributes 44\% of bugs to unhandled edge input cases (e.g., missing null/boundary validation) and 14\% to operations conflicting with database constraints (e.g., foreign-key or uniqueness violations), which together account for the majority of bugs and are typical of auto-generated code at this scale.
+During RL training, the environment error rate consistently remains low, around 4\%, most of which are internal errors caused by specific agent behaviors, indicating overall reliability and usability of our environments. \synth yields fewer blocked tasks than EnvScaler, which is critical for RL because blocked tasks truncate exploration and inject systematically incorrect negative signals.
+To mitigate such imperfect-environment issues, we design the \texttt{Environment Error} reward in Sec.~\ref{sec:verification_synthesis}.

+To verify the universality of our pipeline, we further test Claude-4.5-Sonnet and open-source Qwen3.5-122B-A10B for the synthesis in Table~\ref{tab:ana_synth_model}.
+The pipeline is largely model-agnostic: Claude-4.5 attains 99\% environment-code success and matches GPT-5 on quality, while Qwen3.5 still reaches 77\% with usable but bug-heavier environments.
+Diversity is essentially constant across generators, confirming that it comes from the pipeline design rather than the used model.